Wings30306/calling-mrs-christmas/README.md

 ### User Stories

 #### Cassie Smith, CEO
-- As the company owner, I want have an online presence, so new clients can find out more about the company.
+- As a user, I want have an online presence, so new clients can find out more about the company.
-- As the company owner, I want to showcase my services for potential customers, so they know the range we offer.
+- As a user, I want to showcase my services for potential customers, so they know the range we offer.
-- As the company owner, I want to introduce my team to my customers, so they know they are appreciated.
+- As a user, I want to introduce my team to my customers, so they know they are appreciated.
 It's not just me on my own doing all this, you know.
-- As the company owner, I want to keep track of orders and a calendar for when we're doing what.
+- As a user, I want to keep track of orders and a calendar for when we're doing what.
-- As the company owner, I want to be paid a deposit (10%) in advance to help with outlay: wrapping paper, transport costs etc., with the remainder to be paid on delivery.
+- As a user, I want to be paid a deposit (10%) in advance to help with outlay: wrapping paper, transport costs etc., with the remainder to be paid on delivery.
-- Nice to have: As the company owner, I'd like a map so users can see where our different branches are located.
+- Nice to have: As a user, I'd like a map so users can see where our different branches are located.
 (Currently there's only one, but we're looking to expand so that would really future-proof the website.)
 <!--Note to self: https://pypi.org/project/django-leaflet/ to integrate Leaflet map
 Tutorial: http://blog.mathieu-leplatre.info/geodjango-maps-with-leaflet.html-->
 #### Customers

 ##### Potential customer
-- As a potential customer I want to know more about the company: who are they, where are they based?
+- As a user, I want to know more about the company: who are they, where are they based?
-- As a potential customer, I want to see a portfolio of past projects, so I can decide whether they're the right fit for what I need.
+- As a user, I want to see some case studies for past projects, so I can decide whether they're the right fit for what I need.
-- As a potential customer, I want to see the services on order and know in advance how much they cost.
+- As a user, I want to see the services on order and know in advance how much they cost.
-- As a potential customer, I want to read reviews.
+- As a user, I want to read reviews.
 An average score would be helpful too in deciding whether to trust this company with my money.

 ##### Current customer
-- As a customer, I want a clean and easy way to make a booking for services.
+- As a user, I want a clean and easy way to make a booking for services.
 A calendar where I can see which dates are still available would be helpful.
-- As a customer, I want to keep track of my order.
+- As a user, I want to keep track of my order.
 (Nice to have: a reminder when Calling Mrs Christmas will be providing the booked services.)

 ##### Past customer
-- As a customer whose order has been executed, I want to leave a review for Cassie and her team.
+- As a user, I want to leave a review for Cassie and her team.
 <!--
 ### Wireframes, diagrams...
 _This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser._